 Hypovolemia is a low level of blood in the body.
 Lower levels of blood make it difficult to get nutrients and oxygen to the entire body.
 Hypovolemia will affect the entire body but certain organs are at higher risk of damage.
-Organs that are very active like heart, kidney, brain, and liver may be affected the most.
+Organs that are very active like the heart, kidney, brain, and liver may be affected the most.

 Hypovolemia may be caused by:

 Factors that increase your baby’s risk of getting hypovolemia include:

 You will be asked about your baby’s symptoms and medical history.
 A physical exam will be done.

 Your doctor may check your baby’s blood flow by putting pressure on a nail bed.

 Talk with your baby’s doctor about the best treatment plan.

 Your baby may have:

 Your baby’s legs may also be elevated.
 This will increase the amount of blood going to the heart and brain.